Unfortunate to concede on both occasions and was very assured between the posts otherwise.

 Had one or two openings where he was able to put in a decent delivery on the left, but generally, it was a game of minimal impact from him.

 Kept his poise remarkably well to pounce on a poor Gianluigi Buffon clearance and slide a neat pass into Cyril Thereau for Chievo's first half opener.
 On the periphery of the game otherwise.

-Clogged up play effectively in the center of the park, showing no hesitation to put a tackle in or sit deep to close off avenues at the top of the box.
+Clogged up play effectively in the centre of the park, showing no hesitation to put a tackle in or sit deep to close off avenues at the top of the box.

 Mostly found it hard to manufacture space for himself, and even his attempts to drift wide usually went unheeded.
 Another unlucky player for the home side, seeing his rebounded goal incorrectly chalked off for offside.

 Slid home an excellent finish for Chievo's goal, and was very intelligent with his use of the ball throughout.